 - Half Day Whole Heart—Upper School Day of Service

 - Booster Club

-- Parent Social
+- Parent/Caregiver Social

 Throughout the year, many volunteers are needed to assist on various committees.
 The Home and School committees include Back-to-School Night across all school divisions, Book Fair, faculty dinners, Puttin' on the Arts recitals, vision screenings, school pictures, family caroling, Candle and Carol, faculty/staff appreciation week, Color Day, and fifth-grade and senior graduation.
 Ad hoc committees are formed when needed for special issues or projects.